 Let’s start with the simple scenario: A child has two parents and both parents have custody.
 In this case, if one parent dies, the remaining parent will have sole custody (§ 1680 I BGB).
 Easy peasy, no problem here.

-Second scenario, already more complicated: A child has two parents – and they need to be legal parents, so step-parents don’t count, unless they have adopted child! -, but only one parent has legal custody.
+Second scenario, already more complicated: A child has two parents – and they need to be legal parents, so step-parents don’t count, unless they have adopted the child! -, but only one parent has legal custody.
 This is often case when the parents are not married, but it may also be the result of a previous custody decision by a court.
 Now, if the custodial parent dies, the Family Court will usually grant custody to the surviving parent (§ 1680 II BGB) – unless the welfare of the child requires otherwise.

 Except in grave cases of child abuse where the surviving parent can/must be disqualified, other reasons could be if the surviving parent has been absent from the child’s life for a long time, or if there is another person in the child’s life who has already been assuming the role as parent, without legally being one.
 The latter is typically the case if the child is growing up with a step parent.
 (These are usually also the most contested cases.)